 Kidneys play a crucial role in our body by filtering wastes and fluids and by secreting urine.
 Understanding your kidney function is essential for maintaining overall health.
 Kidney function tests are key in assessing renal performance.
-Physicians define kidney function test as a measure of the kidneys’ efficiency.
+Physicians define a kidney function test as a measure of the kidneys’ efficiency.
 To maintain good urinary health, it is necessary to understand the various types of tests available and the reasons why an individual may need the test.
-Read on to learn what happens before and after the various kidney function tests.
-By the end of this article, you will have a clear understanding of the kidney function tests’ meaning and their importance.

 What Are Kidney Function Tests?

-These tests can be carried out using either blood or urine samples.
-Various measurements are taken to indicate how well your kidneys are functioning.
 Lifestyle changes that impact your kidneys can affect their functions, such as filtering your blood and regulating your blood pressure.
-If you still have questions about what are the tests for kidney function and why you need them, it may be wise to consult your healthcare provider and initiate the process to determine if your kidneys are performing these tasks appropriately.
+If you still have questions about what the tests are and why you need them, it may be wise to consult your healthcare provider and initiate the process to determine if your kidneys are performing these tasks appropriately.

 Why Might I Need a Kidney Function Test?

+Now that you know what a kidney function test is, you may be wondering why your physician may order one.
 Here are some of the reasons your doctor may recommend that you undergo a kidney function test:

-- You have a condition that can harm your kidneys, such as diabetes or hypertension
+- You have a condition that can harm your kidneys, such as diabetes or hypertension.

-- You are on medications that can potentially harm your kidneys
+- You are on medications that can potentially harm your kidneys.

-- You have a family history of kidney disease
+- You have a family history of kidney disease.

 What Are the Types of Kidney Function Tests?